api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/configuring-airnode.md

 - B1, B2 and B3
 - C1 and C2

-The above example results in the following requests: A1, A2, B1, B2 and C2.
-Note
+The above example results in the following requests: A1, A2, B1, B2, and C1.
-that neither of the providers has more than 2 requests, but this is still not enough to meet the limit so request C2 is dropped as well.

 ::: warning